paper-engineer/minimal-site/docs/project-status.md

 - updated "about" pages
 - attempted to change homepage layout. it works.
 - added toc:true to the blog pages. it works.
 - working out something with collections to make site/project info easily accessible.
 I guess it works.
+- fuck it, too much work. we'll keep them posts and do a category:tag deal.

 ---